 A changelog is a file (usually plain text) that details the changes in a particular version of a file or program.
-They are often seen on websites or as a text file / message when installing an update to a program.
+They are often hosted on websites for downloadable software or as a text file / message when installing an update to a program.

 Changelogs include details of the latest software alteration, appended to the list of previous amendments allowing alterations to be tracked through versions of a model, effectively acting as a revision table for the file.

 Structural models may be changed significantly between revisions, and it is good practice to note what these changes are, why they have occurred and who has made them.